timBrockman/ranked-static-search/README.md

 ##this is a work in progress..
 The general goal is to develop some sort of IR package that can be deployed on any web server.
+ It would be nice if sites that don't have or want full on database had local site wide search features, at least for documentation.
+It would also be nice to have indexes to tell you what a document is actually talking about in the context of the collection.

 Currently, my approach is to build a pretty standard system that indexes tf-idf values and ranks the results based on some query.
 It uses node (should also be happy with io.js) to create a static index file.
 It does the ranking with a client side script.
 Hopefully, I can gin up something that will produce good results without eating all the resources.
-It would be nice if sites that don't have or want full on database had local site wide search features, at least for documentation.
-It would also be nice to have indexes to tell you what a document is actually talking about in the context of the collection.

 todo: (currently)
   - [x] write spec for indexer
   - [ ] write spec 'tests' for indexer
   - [ ] write spec 'tests' for searcher
   - [ ] write some precision/recall/F benchmarking thing
-  - [ ] demo.html: write simple demo.html wrapper
+  - [x] demo.html: write simple demo.html wrapper
-  - [ ] demo.html: incorporate benchmarking in wrapper
+  - [ ] test.html: incorporate benchmarking in wrapper
-  - [ ] -searcher: write simple tf-idf ranked search (vsm)-
+  - [x] searcher: write cos similarity search
-  - [ ] searcher: write cos similarity option search filter
+  - [ ] searcher: merge-sort result set to rank by value
-  - [ ] searcher: write multi-term suggestive search feature
+  - [x] demo.html: write multi-term suggestive search feature
   - [x] index: simple folder search
   - [x] index: get corpus size
   - [x] index: read txt files